 Cook Lithuanian Stuffed Cabbage

-Edited by Timbuktu, Ephraim, Anonymous, Rebecca M. and 3 others
+Edited by Timbuktu, Ephraim, Rebecca M., Nerissa Avisado and 4 others

-In many places stuffed cabbage is considered a festive food, and it is served during Christmas dinners, weddings, and family reunions.
-European Jews traditionally serve cabbage rolls on Simchat Torah, a holiday during which Torah scrolls are taken out of the ark and read amid dancing and celebratory singing.
+In many places stuffed cabbage is considered a festive food and is served at Christmas dinners, weddings, and family reunions.
+Jewish Europeans traditionally serve cabbage rolls on Simchat Torah, a holiday during which Torah scrolls are taken out of the ark and read amid dancing and celebratory singing.
 The rolls are served with a sauce made from tomatoes and arranged side by side in pairs so that they look like scrolls.

 - 1 whole cabbage (a 4-pound cabbage with loosely packed leaves may be easiest to use)